SMS-NED16/TrustScore/ci_calibration_analysis/README.md

 - Analysis continues even if some runs fail
 - Report generation skips error records automatically

+## Reproducibility

+The analysis ensures reproducibility and controlled variability through:

+1. **Deterministic Sample Selection**:
+   - Samples are sorted by `unique_dataset_id` before random selection
+   - Random seed (default: 42) ensures same samples are selected across runs
+   - All random seeds (Python, NumPy, PyTorch) are set consistently

+2. **Deterministic Span Tagger**:
+   - Temperature set to 0.0 for deterministic generation
+   - VLLM seed set to 42 when temperature=0
+   - Ensures same spans are detected across all repeats

+3. **Variable Judge Outputs**:
+   - Temperature set to 0.7 for stochastic generation
+   - VLLM seed set to `None` when temperature>0 (allows natural randomness)
+   - Each repeat produces different judge scores/confidences

+4. **PyTorch Determinism**:
+   - `torch.backends.cudnn.deterministic = True`
+   - `torch.backends.cudnn.benchmark = False`
+   - All CUDA operations are deterministic

 ## Notes

-- Span tagger uses temperature 0.0 to ensure consistent span detection across repeats
+- Span tagger uses temperature 0.0 with seed=42 to ensure consistent span detection across repeats
-- Judges use temperature 0.7 to introduce variability in scoring
+- Judges use temperature 0.7 with seed=None to introduce variability in scoring
 - Only T (trustworthiness) judges are enabled; E and B judges are disabled
 - All CIs are analyzed in their respective spaces (severity vs probability)
 - With only T errors, final TrustScore CIs should equal T category CIs (sanity check)